From Spotlight: Your Home’s First Impression. Is It a Good One?

 • The brick was handmade, not machine-made.

-• It has traces of paint that look faded or whitewashed.
+• It has traces of paint that looks faded or whitewashed.

 • The home lacks ornamental brick decoration.

-The paint for these bricks isn't your typical latex paint, however.
+The paint for these bricks isn't your typical latex paint, though.
 It must be all-natural, such as milk paint or lime-based whitewash.
 Modern paints will only damage the brick, potentially causing structural damage.

 Because these bricks are more delicate, homes using them are less likely to have ornate brick architectural features such as dog-toothing.
 If you see features like those, you have the more durable handmade bricks, which should never be painted.